 Joe nods, “OK, we’ll just have to fight free form using two of the other swords we have here in the club, and we’ll have to use the remote sensor suits.
 Since you seem to be so good I want to see if you can score twice before I make five touches.”

 Leaving the girls Joe and I go to look in the other rooms for suitable swords to use in our match.
-They've a very nice collection of swords from across all the ages and cultures, including some US copies of Japanese swords.
+They’ve a very nice collection of swords from across all the ages and cultures, including some fair US copies of Japanese swords.
 We settle on the use of a pair of Roman short swords for our match, mainly because they’re nothing like what we used in today’s sword work.
 One of the staff promises to bring them from the display case for us.
 Of course these are high quality copies, and not originals.
 We return to the first room to get ready for the match.

 The umpire gives us the command to start, and we both stand there waiting for the other to attack so we can assess them.
 After a minute we both laugh at the situation.
 Since I’m technically the supplicant here I decide to start the attack, and am careful to keep my balance on my back foot while I take small sliding steps toward Joe.
-He smiles as I move forward.
+He smiles when I move forward.
 I swing my sword in front of me before we get close, and turn my wrist to make a powerful swing back across my body when we close.
 He has no choice, he has to bring his sword up between us to protect himself.
 My move forces his sword back at his torso, but he holds the strike from making contact with him.